Sun Yang: Personal life

 In July 2014, Sun graduated from Zhejiang University with a bachelor's degree in sports studies.
 According to FINA, Sun "has studied for a master's degree in physical education at Soochow University".
 In 2018, he began his Doctor of Philosophy degree in kinesiology at the Shanghai University of Sport in Shanghai, China.

 Sun's sporting philosophy is "You succeed when you believe that you can succeed".
 His idol is Chinese swimmer Zhang Lin.
 In addition to swimming, Sun enjoys listening to music and playing basketball.

+On 20 July 2023, Sun announced his marriage to former rhythmic gymnast Zhang Doudou.